-Since assuming office, Sisi has renewed efforts to suppress political Islam, a movement that views Islam as a source of political identity and aims to integrate Islamist ideology into government institutions.
-Former President Morsi, who President Sisi removed from office in 2013 when serving as Army General, based on religion, and Sisi has designated the Muslim Brotherhood a terrorist organization, jailing many members, including former President Morsi, who died in custody in 2019.
-That year, Sisi stated his opinion that the Middle East's instability would continue as long as the movement exists.
+POLITICAL 8 SOCIAL RELATIONS Since assuming office, Sisi has renewed efforts to suppress political Islam, a movement that views Islam as a source of political identity and aims to integrate Islamist ideology into government institutions.
+Former President Morsi, who President Sisi removed from office in 2013 when serving as Army General, was a member of the Muslim Brotherhood (see p.
+15 of History and Myth), one such organization.